ericabxy/cuars/README.md

 Milestone goals are as follows.

-- freely navigate an entire directory structure starting at a specified "root" directory
+- navigate an entire file structure using the "Table" display
-- choose text files from the interface and display for reading
+- read any text file with the "Text" display
+- display the contents of any binary file with the "Bin" display
-- choose script files from the interface in order to launch, background, and terminate processes
+- launch, background, and terminate executable script files
-- choose special python modules to custom displays of data
+- run special python modules to display data in a customized way

 ## Concept